 Knockback damage does not come from a character, and knockback damage never counts for effects that check if a character "damaged" a character.
-Characters with the Immune keyphrase can't take knockback damage (see 27.7g).

 12.6f Knockback Prevention

 Some effects may prevent a character from being knocked back.
 For knockback during an attack, check for these effects before the character clicks its dial.
 For all other knockback, check for these effects just before knocking back the character.